whyang0808/alp-b603/README.md

 Database Tool: Any mongodb GUI, recommended [NoSQLBooster](https://www.nosqlbooster.com/).

 ## Documentation
 You can include new API documentation in the `apidocs.yaml` file in the root directory.
-Additionally, visit http://localhost:8000/docs to download the documentation and import the file in `https://editor.swagger.io` or use a browser extension to read the yaml file.
+Additionally, visit http://localhost:8000/api-docs to view the documentation

 ## Production setup
 To be changed.